Oh, Hi!: From Scallops to Spells, A Love Story Unhinged

 As Iris becomes visibly upset, it's fun to watch and wonder what will come next, but by the second half, the tone unravels into strange territory.
 Isaac realizes the situation is escalating, so he tries to stay calm, listens carefully to Iris' lengthy stories, and looks for ways to de-escalate the situation as things get stranger, all while still handcuffed.

 That's where the movie lost me.
-Not because it got weird but because these artistic choices didn't feel natural or earned.
+Not because it attempted to take the story to another level, but because these artistic choices didn't feel natural or earned.
 In a few minutes, the friends go from brainstorming how to fix things to fully joining Iris in her absurdity.
 There's no surreal tone or dream logic to support that random pivot.
 If they had been high, maybe.
-In fact, if there were shrooms involved, I probably would've enjoyed the journey a lot more, but they weren't high, and their wine was fresh.
+In fact, if there were shrooms involved, I would have enjoyed the journey a lot more.
+But they weren't high, and their wine was fresh.
 The choices feel less like character decisions and more like the writer's reach.
-What began as a bright, funny look at the annoying truths of modern dating ends in chaos and not the fun kind.
+As soon as the plot thickens and Isaac realizes he may be in danger, it felt like the audience and Isaac had the same reactions.
+Completely blindsided by the turn of events and unsure how to react.
+What began as a bright, funny look at the annoying truths of modern dating ends in chaos, and not the fun kind.
 It felt like an SNL skit of Misery with Kathy Bates when it could have made an impact if the second act hadn't gone so fantastical.
+I was almost convinced this would be one of my favorite rom-coms of the summer, but as the minutes passed, I felt it slowly stepping down from its pedestal.
+The chemistry alone worked wonders on me, but by the end, it felt like the film didn’t quite know what it wanted to be.

 WATCH THE TRAILER